Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Introduction

-\item[(C2)]\textit{\Cref{theorem:main_ua}: Simultaneous universal approximation of FNOs and their Fr\'echet derivatives on compact sets.} We show that FNOs with smooth activation functions can simultaneously approximate a continuously differentiable operator and its Fr\'echet derivative on compact input sets uniformly.
+\item[(C2)]\textit{\Cref{theorem:main_ua}: Simultaneous universal approximation of continuously differentiable operators and their Fr\'echet derivatives by FNOs on compact sets.} We show that FNOs with smooth activation functions can simultaneously approximate a continuously differentiable operator and its Fr\'echet derivative on compact input sets uniformly.
 Our analysis is based on the strategy presented in \cite{kovachki2021universal}, which considers the universal approximation of a continuous operator.
 We extend several of the approximation results in \cite{kovachki2021universal} to simultaneously consider both the approximation of an operator and its Fr\'echet derivative.
 This result certifies the approximation capabilities of FNOs in the setting of derivative-informed operator learning, providing a firm foundation for deriving further theoretical results.
 For instance, it supplies the conditions for proving that FNOs have the capacity to solve inverse problems arbitrarily well (\Cref{theorem:inverse_problem_ua}).

-\item[(C3)]\textit{\Cref{theorem:main_ua_mu}: Universal approximation of FNOs in weighted Sobolev space with input measures that have unbounded topological supports.} Using a novel cutoff argument, we extend the result of \Cref{theorem:main_ua} to the setting where the errors are measured using weighted Sobolev norms with input measures that have unbounded topological supports (e.g., Gaussian measures).
+\item[(C3)]\textit{\Cref{theorem:main_ua_mu}: Simultaneous universal approximation of continuously differentiable operators and their Fr\'echet derivatives by FNOs in weighted Sobolev space with input measures that have unbounded topological supports.} Using a novel cutoff argument, we extend the result of \Cref{theorem:main_ua} to the setting where the errors are measured using weighted Sobolev norms with input measures that have unbounded topological supports (e.g., Gaussian measures).
 We show that FNOs with \textit{GELU-like} activation functions (\Cref{def:activation}) can approximate continuously differentiable operators that have locally Lipschitz derivatives, under moment assumptions on the measure, operator, and local Lipschitz constants (\Cref{assumption:measurability}) similar to those in \cite{bhattacharya2021pca}.
 In particular, our cutoff argument simultaneously addresses the FNO and its Fr\'echet derivatives, whereas previous approaches (e.g., \cite{lanthaler2022error}) typically only handle the operator approximation.
 This result establishes a more practical foundation for DIFNOs, as it is consistent with numerical implementation, where the training and testing errors are measured using these weighted Sobolev norms for operators.

 \item[(C4)] \textit{Efficient methods for DIFNO training.} The computational and memory cost of DIFNO training increases rapidly with the grid size and can be prohibitive under a limited training budget.
 We propose two techniques for derivative compression that alleviate these costs: dimension reduction and multi-resolution.
 We note that dimension reduction is commonly used in derivative-informed learning of reduced-basis neural operators \cite{oleary2024dino, qiu2024derivative, luo2025dis}, but the multi-resolution technique has not been explored.
 These approaches eliminate the quadratic dependence of training costs on the high-fidelity grid size, resulting in vastly improved efficiency in derivative-informed FNO training, i.e., achieving the same accuracy at significantly lower cost.